LEARNAcademy/syllabus/javascript/intro.md

 #### Overview

-JavaScript is a versatile and powerful programming language.
-JavaScript is also as a scripting language, meaning it is used to create logic that will make a webpage react to the interactions from a user.
+JavaScript is a versatile and powerful scripting language.
+This means JavaScript is used to create logic that will make a webpage respond to the interactions from a user.
 Alongside HTML and CSS, JavaScript is one of the core technologies of the World Wide Web.

 #### Previous Lecture (41 min)